 Fault: Poor bite.

 EYES - The eyes are not too small or deep set, but never protruding.
 They are dark brown in color, with dark eye rims.
 Expression is energetic and intelligent.

 Faults: Deep-set eyes; protruding eyes; light eyes; visible conjunctiva (haw).

-NOSE - The nose is broad and black.
+NOSE - The nose is broad and black and only slightly upturned.
 The tip of the nose lies somewhat higher than the root of the muzzle, but the nose must not be forced back into the forehead, as in the Bulldog.

 EARS - The ears are set high and far apart on the skull.
 If cropped, they come to a point, are fairly long, and the base is not too broad.
 If natural, the ears fold forward and lie close to the cheeks.

 The neck is clean, firm, and gracefully arched, blending cleanly into the shoulders.
 It is fairly long, round, strong and muscular.